BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 If the Legislative Committee determines that the Position should not be incorporated in the Statements, it shall be not be advanced.
 In such cases, The Chair of the Legislative Committee shall notify the sponsor of this action and the reasons therefore.
 If the sponsor requests, such notification and reasons shall be communicated to the agency administrators.

-The President may suspend the procedures of this Section, without a vote, to permit any Position to be introduced by a member state Administrator from the floor at a meeting of the membership for adoption.
+The Chair may suspend the procedures of this Section, without a vote, to permit any Position to be introduced by a member state Administrator from the floor at a meeting of the membership for adoption.
 As introduction from the floor circumvents the normal provisions of Notice, “One-half of the members entitled to vote” shall be replaced by “Seventy-five percent of members entitled to vote” in Article 2, Section 5.

 Notwithstanding any provisions herein, each member agency shall retain the right to present its own position on any issue, provided that it clearly represents such position as its own position and not the position of NASWA.